sophiagracelydia/Power-BI/What is PowerBI.md

 ## Datasets
 A dataset is a collection of data that you import or connect to.
 Power BI lets you connect to and import all sorts of datasets and bring all of it together in one place.
 Datasets can also source data from dataflows.

+## Shared Datasets
+Business intelligence is a collaborative activity.
+It's important to establish standardized datasets that can be the 'one source of truth.'
+Discovering and reusing those standardized datasets is key.
+When expert data modelers in your organization create and share optimized datasets, report creators can start with those datasets to build accurate reports.
+Your organization can have consistent data for making decisions, and a healthy data culture.
+To consume these shared datasets just choose Power BI datasets when creating your Power BI report.

 ## To Visualize and Analyze a data by transfoeming the data with the help of data model.
 Data can be visualizated and analyzed through the PowerBI desktop.
 We can view dashboards, reports, and Power BI apps
 ## PowerBI Desktop -> Transform, Model, Visualize, Analyze
 ## PowerBI Cloud -> Share & collaborate